danghung1202/EpiserverAlepayPayment/README.md

 ### For Editor

+0. In Commerce Manager, you must import the AlepayPayment MetaClass from the file `AlepayPaymentMetaClass.xml`

+Go CM > Administration > Order System > Meta Classes > Import MetaClass -> Drag the `AlepayPaymentMetaClass.xml` to import

 1. In Commerce Manager, create the Alepay payment method

 > The `System Keyword` must have value of `Alepay`